JaidenAshmore/java-dynamic-sqs-listener/README.md

     across multiple AWS Accounts
     1. [How to version message payload schemas](doc/how-to-guides/spring/spring-how-to-version-payload-schemas-using-spring-cloud-schema-registry.md): guide for versioning payloads using Avro and the Spring Cloud Schema Registry.
+1. Ktor How to Guides
+    1. [How to Register Message Listeners](doc/how-to-guides/ktor/ktor-how-to-register-message-listeners.md): guide for include message listeners into a
+    Ktor application.

 ## Common Use Cases/Explanations